Back to Top

 Career Options

-The core skills of accurate communication and analytical thinking are valued across the employment spectrum, and the concentrations tailor those skills for specific career areas such as publishing, writing for business or public organizations, teaching, or entering graduate programs like the Integrated Master of Arts in Teaching.
+The core skills of accurate communication and analytical thinking are valued across the employment spectrum, and the concentrations tailor those skills for specific career areas such as publishing, user design, writing for business or public organizations, teaching, or entering graduate programs in literature, Rhetoric and Composition, or education.

 Student smiles and hold sketchbook in art lab